Kaimātai Ororongo/Kaimātau Ororongo

 - 0800 625 166 - firstname.lastname@example.org - www.audiology.org.nz

 What are the chances of getting a job?

-Chances of finding work as an audiologist are good, as the number of graduates meets demand caused by audiologists retiring or leaving.
+Chances of finding work as an audiologist are good because the number of graduates meets the demand caused by audiologists retiring or leaving.

 Health clinics and hospitals main employers